The Complete Guide to Colombian Coffee (The World’s Best)

 It’s so damned good that in 2013 it gained the Denomination of Origin status[8].

-Most of the coffee is washed-processed, which is what the purists most enjoy in the coffee industry as they want to experience the inherent qualities of the coffee bean.
+Most coffee undergoes washed processing, which purists in the coffee industry enjoy because they want to experience the inherent qualities of the coffee bean.

 The reason the coffee from the Huila department is so good is because of the climate.
 The farms enjoy temperatures of between 17°C – 23°C (63°F – 73°F), the Goldilocks of temperatures for coffee.
 Most of the farms are at elevations of 1,200 – 1,800m (3,900 – 5,900ft) which is ideal for arabica.
 Throw in the nitrogen-rich volcanic soil and, voila, you’ve got great coffee.[9]